jzedillo/jzedillo.github.io/_posts/2026-05-10-CanvasBreach.md

 - The incident disrupted schools and universities during critical academic periods, including finals and assignment deadlines

 ## Description
 On May 8th, 2026, Instructure, the parent company of Canvas learning management system, was involved in a major ransom breach.
 The breach was carried out by the Advanced Persitant Threat (APT) group ShinyHunters, who claimed to have stolen approximately 3.65 TB of data.
-Shiny has been around for .. and this is their first huge shift in ransomware attacks target a critical sector during important times.
+Shiny has been around for .... and this is their first huge shift in cyberattacks, targeting a critical sector during critical academic periods.

 The group threatened to publicly leak the stolen information on their Dedicated Leak Site (DLS) and defaced Canvas login portals until a ransom agreement was met by Instructure.

 ## Assessment
+This attack shows a thought-out attack method used by ShinyHunters, targeting many schools, and universities, during a very critical academic period involving final exams, coursework submissions and academic deadlines, which can have a huge impact on students.

+Not only that, but educational platforms often store sensitive personal and academic information.
+Exposure of this data could lead to:
+- targeted phishing attacks towards staff and students
+- identity theft or social engineering
+- Long-term privacy concerns
+- Loss of trust in educational technology platforms

 ## Recommendations